mozilla/ichnaea/docs/dataflows.rst

    be deleted.

    New and updated tiles are uploaded.
 Uploading is I/O bound, so the concurrency of uploads is doubled.
-All the deleted tiles are deleted in a single operation, for speed.
+The deleted tiles are deleted in batches, for speed.

-   A file ``tiles/data.json`` is written to record when the upload completed.
+   A file ``tiles/data.json`` is written to record when the upload completed and details of the tile generation process.

 Quadtree and tile generation tools are provided by `ericfischer/datamaps`_, and